 Examination form: a home assignment where the student has to make use of the theory, methods and tools obtained in the course in order to solve a case.
 The assignment is written in English.

-Duration: 72 hours - typically a weekend Number of pages: 15-20 standard pages, excl. appendix.
+Duration: 72 hours - typically a weekend

+Number of pages: 15-20 standard pages, excl. appendix.
 If multiple participants the length of the assignment must be in reasonable proportion to the number of contributors.

-Multiple participants: possible, until 3 participants, provided that each individual contributor's work stands and can be assessed on its own, see § 17 Second examiner: external Assessment: Weighting: 7-point grading scale.
-Individual assessment 10 ECTS
+participants: possible, until 3 participants, provided that each individual contributor's work stands and can be assessed on its own, see § 17

+Assessment: 7-point grading scale.
+Individual assessment

-International Marketing Channels Teaching activity no.: (Internation (Internationale marketingkanaler) Ctore law/Device City The Master's Programme in Business, Language and Culture, Cand.negot.; Study/Profile: Profile: International Sales Management ECTS: 10 ECTS City: Odense G (Semester: 2nd semester Institute: T Department of Marketing and Semester: Management Language of English Responsible Stanhan Daganhaum instruction: Eligiish teacher: Stephen Rosenbaum Approved: Study Board 31.1.2013
+International Marketing Channels Teaching activity no.: (Internation ale marketingkanaler) C4 1/D 61 The Master's Programme in Bus iness, Langua ge and Culture, Cand.negot.; Study/Profile: Profile: International Sales Management ECTS: 10 ECTS City: Odense G 4 2 1 Department of Marketing and Semester: 2nd semester Institute: Management Language of English Responsible Stephen Rosenbaum instruction: Engusu teacher: Stephen Rosenbaum Approved: Study Board 31.1.2013